 At physical therapy, individuals can learn effective ways to stretch their affected muscles.

 While damage to the brain won’t worsen over time, poorly managed spasticity can.
-The muscles can progressively tighten, which may result in limited range of motion, poor posture, abnormal movement patterns, and chronic pain.
+The muscles can progressively tighten, which may result in limited range of motion, poor posture, abnormal movement patterns, uneven growth, and chronic pain.

 As a result, frequent stretching is a must for most individuals with cerebral palsy.
 It helps stabilize muscle tone, minimize strain on the muscles and joints, and maintain full range of motion.